lVlyke/starfield-mod-loader/README.md

 The **Game Base Directory** path should be set to the game's installation directory.
 By default this will be `C:\Program Files (x86)\Steam\steamapps\common\Starfield` for Steam or `C:\XboxGames\Starfield\Content` for UWP/Game Pass, but this may vary depending on where you chose to install Starfield.

-The **Game Executable** path should point to `Starfield.exe`, which should be in the game base directory from the prior step.
+The **Game Executable** path should point to `Starfield.exe` (or `sfse_loader.exe` if using SFSE), which should be in the game base directory from the prior step. **Note:** You may get an error from Windows Explorer when selecting the UWP version of `Starfield.exe` that says "You don't have permission to open this file".
+If this happens, simply copy the path of the file and manually paste it into the input field without using the file explorer.

 You can create additional profiles at any time by pressing the **Create Profile** button above the **Mod List** section or by selecting **Profile > Add New Profile** from the the menu bar.